decentraland/auth-go/README.md

 ### Authentication Strategies

-We define three basic Authentication strategies
+We define two basic Authentication strategies

-#### Third party strategy
+#### Authentication based on a Third party

 The service provider will need to know the entity who signs the access token, otherwise, the request will be rejected.